LukaLambrecht/HH-gridpack-generation/README.md

 - `NanoHH4b/run/run_postproc_condor.sh`: sets up the environment and calls `./processor.py`.
 - `NanoHH4b/run/processor.py` runs on one or multiple input files (either local or remote), output dir is part of the metadata provided as input; sets up the file prefix, sets up and calls the postprocessor, hadds all output files.
 Ultimately calls `nano_postproc.py` which is part of NanoAOD-tools.
 - `NanoAODTools/scripts/nano_postproc.py`: creates and runs a PostProcessor.

-Other preliminary notes:
-- When running with condor submission, it seems to be necessary to have a valid proxy (in `/tmp/x509up_<your proxy number>`), even though no remote file reading or processing is needed.
-But even with a proxy, the job still is held, seemingly for this reason.
-Maybe the proxy needs to be copied to the worker node somehow?
-It seems to be fixed by copying the proxy to somewhere on `/afs` (not `/tmp` and not `/eos`), and then providing the argument `--extra-transfer <path to proxy on afs>`.